 Hope - Turning the page on cancer

 Is your classroom turning the page on cancer?
-Developed by Cancer Council NSW this interactive website page (just 1) is a great tool to open up classroom conversation about the 5 big cancers that effect Australians and how we can reduce our risk.
+Developed by Cancer Council NSW this interactive website page (just 1) is a great tool to open up classroom conversation about the 5 big cancers, including melanoma skin cancer that affect Australians and how we can reduce our personal risk from a young age.

 Can students access sunscreen throughout your school setting?
 If not, why not?
 When it comes to sun protection behaviour amongst ACT teens, wearing sunscreen appears to be the most common behaviour, secondary schools should therefore consider making sunscreen more accessible.

 Cancer Council has a limited number of sunscreen brackets available to ACT secondary schools (at cost price).
-To oredr contact Cancer Council ACT on (02) 6257 9999.
+To order contact Cancer Council ACT on (02) 6257 9999.

 Free shade audit